Skip to main content

 13. trayodasha upachAra - naivedyam – food is offered to the Lord as He provides to us.
 Food that is offered is not to be tasted. and cooked after taking shower.

-14. pachAdasha upachAra - tAmboolam – towards the end, the deity is offered betel leaves and nuts, a practice that is followed by most - having tamboolam after a heavy meal.
+14. pachAdasha upachAra - tAmboolam and suvarNa dakShiNa– towards the end, the deity is offered betel leaves and nuts, a practice that is followed by most - having tamboolam after a heavy meal.
 This is also followed by coconut and a gold coin or some form of "dakshiNa".

 15. chaturdasha upachAra - mangaLa neerajanam – the offering of camphor is a beautiful conclusion to the whole ceremony as camphor symbolizes the mortal body.

-16. shodasha upachAra - pradakshiNa namaskAra - one Lord is offered a circumambulation prostration as a to offer oneself to the Lord. through all activities pefrormed through the kAya (body), vAcha (words), manas (mind), indriya (senses), buddhi (intellect), atma (self), prakruti (instincts), svabhAva (true form).
+16. shodasha upachAra - pradakshiNa namaskAra - one circumambulates (around the deity or self) and sAshtAnga namaskAra (prostration) as a way to offer one's self to the Lord. through all activities performed through the kAya (body), vAcha (words), manas (mind), indriya (senses), buddhi (intellect), atma (self), prakruti (instincts), svabhAva (true form).

 At the end of the shOdasha upachAra, the Lord is pleaded to be satisfied from the offerings, and a request is made to forgive one for unknown or unknown mistakes.